kittinunf/KNews/README.md

 ```

 As you can see now that we have converged things to the point where things are pretty similar on
-both iOS and Android, we are publishing something that will change over time from the core.
+both iOS and Android, we are publishing something that will change over time from the core library.
 Then, we
 convert them into the abstraction data type that can react to our UI toolkit (Jetpack Compose and
 SwiftUI)